cmelgarejo/go-gql-server/docs/tutorial/PART2.md

 [GIN] 2019/07/13 - 23:28:40 | 200 |    1.353992ms |       127.0.0.1 | POST     /graphql
 ```

-We can see now GraphQL requests beign redirected to its handler!
+We can see now GraphQL requests being redirected to its handler!
 Nice!

 Let's navigate to: [http://localhost:7777](http://localhost:7777)